2003–04 Air Force Falcons men's basketball team

 The 2003–04 Air Force Falcons men's basketball team represented the United States Air Force Academy as a member of the Mountain West Conference during the 2003–04 NCAA Division I men's basketball season.
-Led by 4th-year head coach Joe Scott, they played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.
+Led by 4th-year head coach Joe Scott, they played their home games at Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.

-Air Force completed one of the most successful seasons in program history by winning the MWC regular season title and the school's first appearance in the NCAA tournament in 42 seasons.
-The Falcons received an at-large bid to the 2004 NCAA tournament as No. 11 seed in the South region where they lost to No. 6 seed North Carolina in the opening round.
+Air Force finished with a 12–2 record in the Mountain West and a 22–7 overall record.
+They won the Mountain West regular season title, but lost in the quarterfinals of the conference tournament to Colorado State.
+The Falcons also made their first appearance in the NCAA tournament in 42 seasons, receiving an at-large bid to the 2004 NCAA Division I men's basketball tournament as the 11-seed in the South region where they lost to 6-seed North Carolina in the opening round.